Resources

 For questions, contact Behavioural Study Support or Clinical Study Support.

-Go Global develops and facilitates international learning opportunities for UBC students: Global Seminars, Exchange, Summer Abroad, Research Abroad, Practicum Placements, and Cross-institutional student conferences and forums.
+Go Global develops and facilitates international learning opportunities for UBC students: Global Seminars, Exchange, Summer Abroad, Research Abroad, and Cross-institutional student conferences and forums.

-Go Global's programs offer UBC students the opportunity to explore the world both physically and virtually; build independence, initiative and adaptability; and foster global citizenship while participating in meaningful international learning experiences.
+Go Global's programs offer UBC students the opportunity to explore the world; build independence, initiative and adaptability; and foster global citizenship while participating in meaningful international learning experiences.

-Will you travel outside of Canada for your research?
+Are you planning to travel outside of Canada for your research?
 If so, you have some responsibilities to prepare for safe travel including completing UBC’s Student Safety Abroad Registry.

 To learn more, visit the Go Global website or email inquiries.